gregtatum/inspector/articles/01-css-object-model.md

 # How to Write a Devtools CSS Inspector

-I have been working with my Firefox Devtools team on refactoring some of the internals of the inspector tool.
-I started with sending in a few patches for some features, and gradually wrapped my head mostly around the problem of "how to build an inspector."
+As part of the Firefox Devtools team, I've been helping to refactor some of the internals of the inspector tool.
+I started with sending in a few patches for some features, and gradually wrapped my head around the problem of "how to build an inspector."
 I decided to write some code to play around with these ideas and write some words to go with it to explain how a CSS inspector works.
+These articles will dive into the conceptual models of how to work with manipulating CSS, and some browser internals dealing with CSS.

 ## Part 1: The CSS Object Model

-The first step is to dive into the APIs that the browser exposes for us to deal with in a webpage. `document.styleSheet` is the entrypoint in to how your webpage is applying its style.
-The result of this property is the [StyleSheetList][StyleSheetList] interface.
-This interfaces provides a list of [StyleSheet][StyleSheet] objects or objects that inerit from StyleSheet like [CSSStyleSheet][CSSStyleSheet].
+The first step is to dive into the APIs that the browser exposes that allow users to manipulate the webpage. `document.styleSheet` is the entry point in to how a webpage applies its style.
+The value of this property is the [StyleSheetList][StyleSheetList] interface.
+This interfaces provides a list of [StyleSheet][StyleSheet] objects or objects that inherit from StyleSheet like [CSSStyleSheet][CSSStyleSheet], (which this article will deal with the most.)

 Now it's interesting to note that the [StyleSheetList][StyleSheetList] is not actually an array.
 Observe the following: